SenouLynn/flight-path-hud/README.md

 # HUD Visualizer
 **Setup & Problem Statement**
 For my FPV setup, I'm running a Hawkeye Firefly 4k Split camera which supports analog video streaming AND onboard 4k recording.
 Furthermore the camera is fixed to a pan/tilt gimbal in the general area of a 'cockpit'.
 The presenting issue with gimbal'd FPV is loss of orientation in relation to the aircraft and the aircrafts orientation to the ground.
-Secondarily, I use video quite a bit in my debugging process as I focus 90% of my focus on piloting.
+Secondarily, I use video quite a bit in my debugging process as 90% of my focus is on piloting.
 Building an ingestion harness is a nice side-effect.
 Maybe a custom blackbox/log analyzer/replayer would be cool.

 **Solution Statement**
 Naively this could be solved with tape or 3d printing a static item and glue to the body.
 That's no fun though.